How to Evaluate AI Agents in Microsoft Foundry Step by Step

 Microsoft Build 2026: A Field Guide to the Agentic Stack

 This post is the map I wish I’d had on the morning of June 2.
-I’ll walk every major announcement, explain each one the way I’d explain it to a colleague (not the way the press release phrases it), and — because that’s the job most of us actually have — call out what it means for whoever has to deploy, govern and secure this stuff.
+I’ll walk every major announcement from Microsoft Build 2026, explain each one the way I’d explain it to a colleague (not the way the press release phrases it), and — because that’s the job most of us actually have — call out what it means for whoever has to deploy, govern and secure this stuff.
 It is a round-up, not a feature comparison, and I’ll flag clearly what is generally available, what is preview, and what is still just a slide.

 MICROSOFT 365 AGENTS EXPLAINED: WHA AGENTS 365 MEANS